gavinband/qctool/README.txt

 * GEN (or IMPUTE) format, possibly gzipped.
 See http://www.stats.ox.ac.uk/%7Emarchini/software/gwas/file_format.html.
 * BGEN format.
 See http://www.well.ox.ac.uk/~gav/bgen_format.html.
 * VCF format v4.0 and above.
 See http://vcftools.sourceforge.net/specs.html.
+* SHAPEIT and IMPUTE-style haplotype formats
+* Custom formats

 The programs identify file formats by inspecting the extension on the filename:
 .gen
 .gen.gz
 .bgen
 .vcf
+.vcf.gz

 If none of the above, plain gen format is assumed.
+The options -[i|o]filetype can be used to specify the input/output file types.

 PREREQUISITES
 ==============

-QCTOOL requires the following external libraries to be installed:
+QCTOOL requires the following external libraries:

-- Boost version 1.36.1 or higher. (http://www.boost.org/).
-On my Mac, I currently use 1.42.0 built using macports.
 - zlib (http://zlib.net/)

-The configuration step (see below) will attempt to find these libraries.
+QCTOOL contains the source code to boost.

 COMPILATION
 ===========